xiezhq/ISEScan/README.md

 <a name="Upgrade"></a>
-## Upgrade
+## Upgrade ISEScan to the latest version
-If your existing ISEScan works well, upgrading the existing ISEScan is very easy: copy all .py files from the latest ISEScan to the existing ISEScan.
+It is quite easy to upgrade the existing ISEScan to the latest version: copy all .py files from the latest version to the ISEScan install directory.
-- Locate the existing ISEscan.
+- Locate the existing ISEscan (ISEScan install directory).
 If you don't know where isescan.py is installed, you can run `which isescan.py` to help find where it is on your system.
 	```
 	which isescan.py
 	/apps/inst/miniconda3/bin/isescan.py
 	```
-- Get the latest ISEScan source codes and then copy the latest `*.py` files to ISEScan install directory to overwrite the existing ISEScan.
+- Get the latest ISEScan source codes and then copy the all .py files to ISEScan install directory.
 Please check [Manual install (install from source code)](#Manual-install) on how to get the latest ISEScan source codes.
-I assume you already downlaoded the latest ISEScan, v1.7.2.2.2.tar.gz.
+For example, you downlaoded the latest ISEScan, v1.7.2.2.2.tar.gz.
 	```
 	tar -zxf v1.7.2.2.2.tar.gz
 	cd ISEScan-1.7.2.2.2/